Skip to content

 -rw-r----- 1 rebel2 root 94849351 Jun 25 18:27 /var/crash/_usr_bin_python3.10.2035.crash

-By default, the PyTorch RBLN log level is set to WARNING, so debugging (DEBUG) messages are not displayed.
-Therefore, to identify all operators running on the CPU for NPU performance optimization, you must explicitly set the environment variable to DEBUG as shown below.
+By default, the PyTorch RBLN log level is set to WARNING, so CPU fallback messages are not displayed.
+CPU fallback operations are logged at the INFO level.
+To identify operators that run on the CPU, set TORCH_RBLN_LOG_LEVEL to INFO or a more verbose setting.

-With this environment, running a model in Eager Mode will print a log, as shown below, whenever an operation is performed on the CPU instead of the Rebellions NPU, containing the operator's name and (if traceable) the source code location.
+With this setting, running a model in eager mode prints a log whenever an operation runs on the CPU instead of an RBLN NPU.
+The log includes the operator name and, if traceable, the source code location.

 1